 Furthermore, the report also shows that the death ratio in the country outnumbered the birth rate.
 In 2021, the death ratio of the country was 7.13%.
 On the other hand, this percentage surged up to 7.82% in the outgoing year 2022.
-Thus, officials argue that this is yet another driving force that is contributing to the unprecedented population decline.
+Thus, officials argue that this is another driving force contributing to the unprecedented population decline.

 The COVID-19 Pandemic is the Leading Factor